ItsJamin/bee-fi-box/README.md

 # Introduction

+QR-Code-Based Musicbox.
+Based on befinitiv's befibox, but with my own approach to it.

 This repository hold the code and mechanics for the DIY Youtube Music Player Box.
 The root folder contains everything needed to install this on a Raspberry.
 In addition to that, you'll also find the folder "tag_creator" that contains a Python script for generating paper templates for Youtube QR tags with thumbnails.
 The mech folder contains the OpenSCAD mechanic designs together with some random example tags models.